Arianaff0/Arianaff0/README.md

-- 👋 Hi, my name is Ariana
+- 👋 Hello, my name is Ariana
-- 👀 I love learning and interested in maths and coding, especially cryptography
+- 👀 I love learning and am interested in maths and coding, especially cryptography
 - 🌱 I’m currently working on java side projects

 <!---